 Each Day.
 We have over 5,000 page views per day on this site

 Each Day.
-Those 1500 visitors / day are targeted, motivated,
+Many of those 1500 visitors / day are targeted, motivated,

 4. We Sell a lot of antiques for consignors.
 Look at

 our sales archive pages at our sister site